Table of Contents

-Also, stars refer to leaders in the church, “Now a great sign appeared in heaven: a woman clothed with the sun, with the moon under her feet, and on her head a garland of twelve stars” (Revelation 12:1).
-Commentators have interpreted stars here to the 12 apostles.
-Back in Bible times, people used the stars to guide them in their travels, especially at sea because the stars were constant.
+Back in Bible times, people used stars to guide them in their travels, especially at sea because the heavenly bodies were constant.
 Likewise, stars in the Bible represent divine leadership.
-The Lord sends messengers to help guide the people in their spiritual journeys and travels.
-These spiritual messengers are especially important in the dark times of trial.
+The Lord sends His messengers to help guide the people in their spiritual journeys and travels.
+These spiritual messengers are especially important in the dark times of trial and persecution.

 In His service,